turtlemonvh/django-windows-test/README.md

 * The to-do app used here is almost completely taken from [this net tuts tutorial](http://net.tutsplus.com/tutorials/python-tutorials/intro-to-django-building-a-to-do-list/) with a few changes to make it cleaner (e.g. use of django forms).
 * More information about PyISAPIe was taken from [a blog post by geographika](http://geographika.co.uk/setting-up-python-on-iis7).

-Installing and configuring python on target machine
+Installing and configuring python and pytrhon packages on target machine
 -------------------
 1. Get this project onto the target machine